wso2/docs-is/en/docs/learn/device-flow-grant.md

 # Device Authorization Grant (Device Flow)

-### Recommended use

-This is an OAuth 2.0 extension that lets clients sign in to applications in,
+Device flow is an OAuth 2.0 extension that lets clients sign in to applications in,

 * Input constrained devices
 * Devices without a browser

 Such devices include smart TVs, printers, and gaming consoles.
-This authorization flow is known as the “device flow”.
 Device flow instructs the user to review the authorization request on a secondary device, such as a smartphone.

 ### The flow